rocket-pool/RPIPs/RPIPs/RPIP-44.md

 ### Forced Exits During Inactivity Leaking

 The Ethereum staking formula includes additional penalties for offline validators when large portions of the network are offline.
 This state of accelerated punishment is called ["inactivity leaking"](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/rewards-and-penalties/#inactivity-leak).
-With the RP protocol forcing exits for validators under a 31.9 ETH balance, validators who are offline during an inactivity leaking scenario may be exited even if the validator is only offline for a brief period.
+With the RP protocol forcing exits for validators, NOs who are offline during an inactivity leaking scenario may be exited even if the validator is only offline for a brief period.
 In some extreme scenarios, a small number of missed attestations could cause a validator to be ejected from the network.
 This may be necessary, however, in order to protect the value of rETH during an unusual network state for Ethereum.

 ## Future Enhancements